mrchantey/beet/docs/src/index.md

 It is built with `bevy` and uses entities to represent behaviors, connecting them through the parent-child relationship.
 This approach feels familiar and allows for high levels of modularity, just like scene graphs (in fact behaviors *are* scene graphs).

 ## Quick Links
+Currently the best place for examples is the tests for specific actions, ie [ScoreSelector](https://github.com/mrchantey/beet/blob/main/crates/beet_ecs/src/ecs_module/selectors/score_selector.rs)

 - [Concepts](./concepts.md)
 - [Beetmash Web Editor](https://app.beetmash.com/)
-- Examples - currently the best place for examples is the tests for specific actions, ie [ScoreSelector]()
 ## Features

 #### 🌈 Multi-paradigm